sathish-t/nanopore-mod-course/materials/compare-modification-detection.md

 - The input format for nanopore currents is `pod5` instead of `fast5`.
 - We are using the basecaller `dorado` instead of `guppy`.
-- `dorado` performs the job of `guppy` (basecalling) and `DNAscent` (modification calling) in the `dorado basecaller` command and the job of `minimap2` (alignment) in the `dorado aligner` command.
+- `dorado` performs the job of `guppy` (basecalling) and `DNAscent` (modification calling) in the `dorado basecaller` command and calls `minimap2` (alignment) in the `dorado aligner` command.
-- Modification calling and basecalling are performed with a single `dorado basecaller` command, although they are not concurrent - modification calling is still bolted onto the output of basecalling.
+- Modification calling and basecalling are performed with a single `dorado basecaller` command.
+- Modification calling is still bolted onto the output of basecalling.
 - We get a mod BAM file directly from the modification caller, so we do not need to perform any file format conversions to mod BAM.
 - The workflow is reference-unanchored, so alignment is optional and follows modification calling.